 The timeline and announcement will proceed as follows:

-Winner Notification: The winner will be informed via email, and a public announcement will be made at least two months prior to the CTAO Symposium or meeting, where the winner will receive the commemorative medal.
+Winner Notification: The winner will be informed via email, and a public announcement will be made prior to the CTAO Symposium or meeting, where the winner will receive the commemorative medal.

 Award Presentation: During the corresponding CTAO Symposium or meeting, the award will be publicly announced in a dedicated session, and there will be an in-person celebration where the winner will receive the commemorative medal.